2. Progestin-only birth control pills (“mini-pills”)

 • intermenstrual bleeding.

-Prescribing hormonal drugs often scares people.
-There are many myths around hormones, most of which are fundamentally wrong.
+Prescribing hormonal medications often frightens people.
+There are many myths around hormones, most of which are completely false.

-Myth 1: Hormonal drugs are special contraceptive pills for women.
+Myth 1: Hormonal drugs are special birth control pills for women

-No. Hormonal preparations are medicines obtained synthetically.
-They act like natural hormones produced in our body.
+No. Hormonal drugs are drugs obtained synthetically.
+They act similar to natural hormones produced in our body.
 There are many organs in the human body that secrete hormones: female and male genital organs, endocrine glands, central nervous system and others.
-Accordingly, hormonal preparations can be different, and they are prescribed for a variety of diseases.
+Accordingly, hormonal drugs can be different, and they are prescribed for a wide variety of diseases.

-Female hormonal preparations (containing female sex hormones) may or may not have a contraceptive effect.
-Sometimes, on the contrary, they normalize the hormonal background and contribute to the onset of pregnancy.
-Preparations containing male sex hormones are prescribed to men with a decrease in the quality of the ejaculate (that is, sperm motility), with hypofunction, and a decrease in the level of male sex hormones.
+Female hormonal preparations (contain female sex hormones) may or may not have a contraceptive effect.
+Sometimes, on the contrary, they normalize hormonal levels and promote pregnancy.
+Preparations containing male sex hormones are prescribed to men when the quality of the ejaculate decreases (that is, sperm motility), hypofunction, or a decrease in the level of male sex hormones.

-Myth 2: Hormones are prescribed only for very severe diseases
+Myth 2: Hormones are prescribed only for very severe illnesses

-No. There are a number of non-severe diseases in which hormonal drugs are also prescribed.
+No. There are a number of mild diseases for which hormonal drugs are also prescribed.
 For example, decreased thyroid function (hypofunction).
-Doctors often prescribe hormones in this case, for example, thyroxine or eutiroks.
+Doctors often prescribe hormones in this case, for example, thyroxine or euthyrox.

-Myth 3: If you do not take a hormonal pill on time, then nothing bad will happen.
+Myth 3: If you don’t take a hormonal pill on time, nothing bad will happen

-No. Hormonal preparations should be taken strictly by the hour.
-For example, a hormonal contraceptive pill works for 24 hours.
-Accordingly, it is necessary to drink it once a day.
-There are drugs that you need to drink 2 times a day.
-These are some male sex hormones, as well as corticosteroids (eg, dexamethasone).
+No. Hormonal medications must be taken strictly according to the clock.
+For example, a hormonal birth control pill is valid for 24 hours.
+Accordingly, you must drink it once a day.
+There are medications that you need to take 2 times a day.
+These are some male sex hormones, as well as corticosteroids (for example, dexamethasone).
 Moreover, it is recommended to take hormones at the same time of day.
-If you drink hormones irregularly, or forget to drink at all, the level of the necessary hormone can drop sharply.
+If you take hormones irregularly, or forget to drink them altogether, the level of the necessary hormone can drop sharply.

-For example, if a woman forgot to take a hormonal contraceptive pill, the next day she should drink the forgotten evening pill in the morning, and another pill in the evening of the same day.
-If the interval between doses was more than a day (recall: a hormonal contraceptive pill is valid for 24 hours), then the level of hormones in the blood will decrease very much.
-In response to this, slight spotting will certainly appear.
-In such cases, you can continue taking birth control pills, but additionally use protection for the next week.
-If more than 3 days have passed, it is necessary to stop taking hormones, use other means of contraception, wait for the onset of menstruation and additionally consult a doctor.
+For example, if a woman forgot to take a hormonal contraceptive pill, the next day she should take the forgotten evening pill in the morning, and the next pill in the evening of the same day.
+If the interval between doses is more than a day (remember: a hormonal contraceptive pill is valid for 24 hours), then the level of hormones in the blood will decrease very significantly.
+In response to this, slight bleeding will certainly appear.
+In such cases, you can continue taking birth control pills, but use additional protection for the next week.
+If more than 3 days have already passed, you need to stop taking hormones, use other contraceptives, wait until your menstruation arrives and additionally consult a doctor.

 Myth 4: If you take hormones, they accumulate in the body

-No. When the hormone enters the body, it immediately breaks down into chemical compounds, which are then excreted from the body.
-For example, a birth control pill breaks down and “leaves” the body during the day: that is why it needs to be taken every 24 hours.
+No. When a hormone enters the body, it immediately breaks down into chemical compounds, which are then excreted from the body.
+For example, a birth control pill breaks down and leaves the body within 24 hours: that is why it needs to be taken every 24 hours.

-Need to know: The mechanism of long-term action of hormones is not associated with their accumulation in the body.
-This is simply the principle of action of these drugs: "work" through other structures of the body.
+Need to know: The mechanism of prolonged action of hormones is not associated with their accumulation in the body.
+This is simply the principle of action of these drugs: to “work” through other structures of the body.

-However, hormonal drugs continue to "work" after they have stopped taking them.
-But they work indirectly.
+However, hormonal drugs continue to “work” after they are no longer taken.
+But they influence indirectly.
 For example, a woman takes hormonal pills for several months, then stops taking them, and in the future she has no problems with her cycle.

 Why is this happening?
-Hormonal drugs act on different target organs.
-For example, female birth control pills affect the ovaries, uterus, mammary glands, and parts of the brain.
-When the pill "left" the body, the mechanism that it launched continues to work.
+Hormonal medications act on different target organs.
+For example, female contraceptive pills affect the ovaries, uterus, mammary glands, and parts of the brain.
+When the pill “leaves” from the body, the mechanism that it started continues to work.

-Myth 5: Hormonal drugs are not prescribed during pregnancy
+Myth 5: Hormonal medications are not prescribed during pregnancy

 Discharged.
-If a woman had hormonal disorders before pregnancy, then during the bearing of the fetus she needs drug support so that the production of female and male hormones is normal and the child develops normally.
+If a woman had hormonal disorders before pregnancy, then during pregnancy she needs medicinal support so that the production of female and male hormones is normal and the child develops normally.

 Or another situation.
-Before pregnancy, the woman was fine, but with her onset, something suddenly went wrong.
+Before the woman became pregnant, everything was fine, but when she got pregnant, something suddenly went wrong.
 For example, she suddenly notices that intense hair growth has begun from the navel down and around the nipples.
-In this case, you should definitely consult a doctor who can prescribe a hormonal examination, and, if necessary, prescribe hormones.
-Not necessarily female sex - it can be, for example, adrenal hormones.
+In this case, you should definitely consult a doctor who can prescribe a hormonal examination and, if necessary, prescribe hormones.
+Not necessarily female sex hormones - these could be, for example, adrenal hormones.

-There are almost no drugs without side effects.
-But you need to distinguish side effects that do not require discontinuation of the drug.
-For example, swelling of the mammary glands when taking contraceptive hormones is considered a normal phenomenon.
-Scanty spotting in the first or second months of admission in the intermenstrual period also has the right to be.
-Headache, dizziness, fluctuations in weight (plus or minus 2 kg) - all this is not a pathology and not a sign of a disease.
-Hormonal preparations are prescribed for a sufficiently long period.
-By the end of the first month, the body adapts, and everything returns to normal.
+There are practically no medications without side effects.
+But it is necessary to distinguish between side effects that do not require discontinuation of the drug.
+For example, swelling of the mammary glands when taking contraceptive hormones is considered normal.
+Scanty bleeding in the first or second months of use during the intermenstrual period also has the right to occur.
+Headache, dizziness, fluctuations in weight (plus or minus 2 kg) - all this is not a pathology or a sign of a disease.
+Hormonal drugs are prescribed for a fairly long period.
+By the end of the first month, the body adapts and everything returns to normal.

-But, in order to avoid really serious problems associated with, say, blood vessels, it is imperative to be examined and tested before prescribing a medicine and while taking it.
+But in order to avoid really serious problems associated with, say, blood vessels, it is imperative to be examined and tested before prescribing the medicine and while taking it.
 And only a doctor can prescribe you a specific hormonal drug that will not harm your health.

-Myth 7: You can always find an alternative to hormones.
+Myth 7: There is always an alternative to hormones

 Not always.
-There are situations when hormonal drugs are indispensable.
-Let's say a woman under 50 had her ovaries removed.
+There are situations when hormonal drugs are irreplaceable.
+Let's say a woman under 50 has had her ovaries removed.
 As a result, she begins to age and lose health very quickly.
-In this case, her body until the age of 55-60 must be supported by hormone therapy.
-Of course, provided that her underlying disease (due to which the ovaries were removed) has no contraindications to such an appointment.
+In this case, her body must be supported with hormone therapy until she is 55-60 years old.
+Of course, provided that her underlying disease (due to which the ovaries were removed) has no contraindications to such a prescription.

-Moreover, with some diseases, female sex hormones can be strictly recommended even by a neuropsychiatrist.
+Moreover, for some diseases, even a neuropsychiatrist can strictly recommend female sex hormones.
 For example, with depression.

 Our life is filled with hormones of happiness, pleasure, stress, fear.
-It is they who evoke these emotions.
-Hormones help us in various situations and rule our body in the most direct sense.
+They are the ones who cause these emotions.
+Hormones help us in various situations and rule our body in the most literal sense.
 For a long time, people have learned to use them in medicine for various pathologies and reduced activity of the endocrine glands.
-Only many are wary of taking such funds.
-Let's understand what hormonal drugs are and what they are used for.
+Only many people are wary of taking such drugs.
+Let's understand what hormonal medications are and what they are used for.

 Hormonal drugs- medicines containing hormones or their artificial substitutes.
-They may include:
+These may include:

-• natural hormones that are secreted from the endocrine glands of slaughtered cattle, blood and urine of animals and humans;
+• natural hormones that are secreted from the endocrine glands of slaughter cattle, blood and urine of animals and humans;

 • artificial hormonal agents and their derivatives;

-• chemical analogs of hormones that differ in structure from natural hormones, but endowed with similar properties.
+• chemical analogues of hormones, differing in structure from natural hormones, but endowed with similar properties.

 • prevention of unwanted pregnancy;